Don’t focus on just meeting your Legal Obligations

 On the flip side, ensuring that a thorough risk assessment has been carried out can have a positive impact on business insurance premiums, as Steven Darrah, Founder of insurance broker – Fuelled -explains: “One of the factors that drives insurance premiums, particularly in the Employers & Public Liability sections, is the duty of care that companies take towards their employees and the public.

-“Businesses that can demonstrate a positive and proactive approach to Health & Safety generally tend to look more attractive to an insurer, which in turn encourages the application of discounts attributed to a reduction in ‘risk’”.
+“Businesses that can demonstrate a positive and proactive approach to Health & Safety tend to look more attractive to an insurer.
+This encourages the application of discounts attributed to a reduction in ‘risk’”.

-It enables you to identify the hazards that exist in your workplace, the associated risk level with each of those hazards and the measures that should be taken to avoid, remove or mitigate the risks.
+Its straightforward walk-through process enables you to identify the hazards that exist in your workplace.
+You can then assess the associated risks and put control measures in place to avoid, remove or mitigate them.

 The health & safety risk assessment tool from CHEQS was designed specifically for small businesses, and helps by: